 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor requires the Organization to retain as a fund of perpetual duration.
-The Organization had no such deficiencies of this nature for the year ended June 30, 2023.
+The Organization had no such deficiencies of this nature for the years ended June 30, 2024 and 2023.